rdhiggins/PythonMacros/README.md

 A better choice to me would be a language like Python.
 Being curious, I wondered what it would take to to use Python.

-This is a demo application that accompanies the blog article [ How To: Support User Editable Python Macros in A iOS Application ](http://www.spazstik-software.com/blog/article/how-to-example-extend-a-ios-using-javascriptcore-as-a-macro-engine)
+This is a demo application that accompanies the blog article [ How To: Support User Editable Python Macros In a iOS Application ](http://www.spazstik-software.com/blog/article/how-to-support-user-editable-python-macros-in-a-ios-application)

 ## Building Instructions